- What Is It?

 How many cigarettes equal an hour of hookah smoking?

 Hookah smokers may absorb more toxins and cancer-causing chemicals than cigarette smokers.
-An hour of hookah tobacco smoking is equal to smoking 40 to 400 cigarettes, depending on frequency of puffing, the depth of inhalation, and how long the hookah session lasts.
+An hour of hookah tobacco smoking is equal to smoking 40 to 400 cigarettes, depending on the frequency of puffing, the depth of inhalation, and how long the hookah session lasts.

 Are hookahs safer than smoking cigarettes?

-Many people who use hookahs believe hookah smoking is safer than smoking cigarettes, thinking that the tobacco smoke is filtered through water making it cleaner.
+Many people who use hookahs believe hookah smoking is safer than smoking cigarettes, thinking that the tobacco smoke is filtered through the water making it cleaner.
 This is not true.
 Inhaled hookah smoke contains the same toxins as cigarette smoke such as tar, nicotine, carbon monoxide, heavy metals, and other cancer-causing chemicals.

-Like cigarette smoking, smoking hookah has been associated with health effects and problems such as lung cancer, respiratory illness, low birth weight, and periodontal disease.
 The World Health Organization (WHO) reports a hookah smoking session can expose smokers to more smoke over a longer period of time than cigarette smoking, exposing the users to possibly higher concentrations of the same toxins and carcinogens as cigarette smoke.

 Are hookahs addictive like cigarettes?